 Whilst there is no on-site dedicated park keeper the high profile presence of the parks maintenance teams and the use of mobile CCTV, helps create a safer park environment.

 Various other measures have been undertaken to control anti-social behaviour on the park.
 Examples include:-

-- Installation of a height restriction barrier on the park entrance road to deter unauthorised visitors. - ➤ Installation of vehicle deterrent barriers to prevent unauthorised access to the grassland and woodland. - Installation of a lockable barrier to the top car park, which had become a problem area for car crime in the evenings. - > Routine cleansing of graffiti. - Working in partnership with local security contractor to patrol the park every evening and tackle anti-social behaviour. - Removal of shrubby trees around the car park perimeter to create a much more open and visible site. - Creation of a new dedicated tarmac maintenance access road onto the parkland.
-The previous access was adjacent to the children's play area and was considered to be unsafe.
+- Installation of a height restriction barrier on the park entrance road to deter unauthorised visitors. - ➤ Installation of vehicle deterrent barriers to prevent unauthorised access to the grassland and woodland. - Installation of a lockable barrier to the top car park. - Routine cleansing of graffiti. - ➤ Working in partnership with local security contractor to patrol the park every evening and tackle anti-social behaviour. - Removal of shrubby trees around the car park perimeter to create a much more open and visible site. - Creation of a new dedicated tarmac maintenance access road onto the parkland.
+The previous access was adjacent to the children's play area and was considered to be unsafe. - Use of portable concrete blocks at main entrances to restrict unauthorised access.